Forwards-Team-Europe/Extended-MailMerge/README.md

 ## 📜 License

 This project is licensed under the Apache License, Version 2.0.
-The original concept is credited to Martin Hawksey.
+The original concept is credited to [Martin Hawksey's mail-merge automation sample](https://developers.google.com/apps-script/samples/automations/mail-merge).